egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * ii.
 What’s gradual unfreezing?
 How might it help with transfer learning?

-Lets define **catastrophic forgetting** first.
-Catastrophic forgetting is the *tendency of models to lose previous learnt knowledge abruptly while it may incorporate information relevant to target tasks, leading to overfitting.* (https://papers.nips.cc/paper_files/paper/2019/hash/c6bff625bdb0393992c9d4db0c6bbe45-Abstract.html).
-Basically when we try to adapt our transfer learning model for a particular task, sometimes we risk what it has learned. previously.
-To avoid this, we use gradual unfreezing.
-It helps us to avoid from catastrophic freezing.
-How it is done?
-Instead of fine tuning all the layers together, start with the outermost one.
-After, tuning finishes (learning curves become stable), proceed with the previous one and so on.
-(Howard, J., & Ruder, S. (2018).
-Universal language model fine-tuning for text classification. arXiv preprint arXiv:1801.06146.
+LLet's first define catastrophic forgetting.
+Catastrophic forgetting is the tendency of neural networks to abruptly forget previously learned information while learning new tasks, potentially leading to overfitting [source](https://papers.nips.cc/paper_files/paper/2019/hash/c6bff625bdb0393992c9d4db0c6bbe45-Abstract.html).
+Gradual unfreezing is employed to mitigate this problem.
+Instead of fine-tuning all the layers simultaneously, start with the outermost layer.
+Once the learning curves for this layer have stabilized, proceed to fine-tune the next layer inward, and continue in this manner.
+This approach helps to preserve the generalizability of the pre-trained model while adapting it to a specific task [Howard, J., & Ruder, S. (2018).
+Universal language model fine-tuning for text classification. arXiv preprint arXiv:1801.06146].
-)

 **4.** Bayesian methods.